America's Funniest Home Videos: 1997–1999: John Fugelsang & Daisy Fuentes

 Comedian John Fugelsang and model-turned-television personality Daisy Fuentes took over as co-hosts of the show.
 Three new writers—among them, Mystery Science Theater 3000 alumni J. Elvis Weinstein and Trace Beaulieu—joined holdover scribe Thicke (assigned the newly created role of supervising writer) on the writing staff, replacing Saget and Arnott.
 Like Saget had done during his run in certain videos within clip packages, Fugelsang and Fuentes humorously narrated the clips shown (either observationally or by exaggerating certain circumstances leading to the comedic moment).
 Owens was succeeded by an unknown announcer, who was subsequently replaced for the tenth season by voice actor Jess Harnell, who still holds this position to this day.
 With ABC reserving the Sunday 7:00 p.m.
 ET slot for The Wonderful World of Disney beginning that season (ironically putting the anthology series—which returned to broadcast television after a six-year run on the Disney Channel—directly against Fox's new AFV-inspired series The World's Funniest!), the show changed timeslots several times over the next two seasons: after leading off ABC's Monday night lineup (at 8:00 p.m.
 ET) for Season 9, the network moved AFV to Saturday nights at the start of Season 10 (1998–99); the show was later moved to Thursday nights in March 1999, opposite the first hour of NBC's "Must See TV" comedy lineup and airing directly against the top-rated Friends.
 Alongside the 26 episodes picked up for Season 9, ten other episodes were produced with no contest winners and recycled clips from Season 8 with new John/Daisy voiceovers.
 They would sporadically air paired with other episodes back-to-back; the last to air premiered alongside the Season 10 premiere in October 1998.
 The ten episodes have never aired in reruns in syndication, and only two of the ten episodes are known to have rerun on ABC.
+One of the original 26 episodes was produced as a part one to one of the additional ten episodes, so that episode also never aired in syndication as a result.